Bilalh/scripts_old/README.md

 Scripts {#readmeTitle}
 =======
-Scripts that don’t fit any of the collections, includes scripts for re-encoding movies file for phones and doing a diff on LaTeX.
+Scripts that don’t fit any of the other collections, includes scripts for re-encoding movies file for phones, doing a diff on LaTeX and removing duplicates lines from a files.
 {#description}

 Usage
 -----
-See each script for detail
+See each script for details

 Prerequisites
 -------------
-Ruby most scripts
+Ruby for most scripts

 Install
 -------